tpiaggio/arqsoft-ts/README.md

 Lesson that consisted on explaining the Pipes & Filters pattern.

-### pipes-filters-excercise
+### pipes-filters-exercise

-Lesson that consisted on implementing the Pipes & Filters excercise.
+Lesson that consisted on implementing the Pipes & Filters exercise.

 ### publish-subscribe